stunpayne/stripe-connect-integration/friction_log.md

 - Overall, the order of the steps 2.1-5 makes sense and just going through them explains what needs to be done to the user.
 I came out of this step with almost no questions about the actions to take in different scenarios and understood very well what I am supposed to do.

-Step 2 To be improved:
+Step 2 Can be improved:
 - From a user's perspective, making two API calls to get an account link for redirection seems redundant.
 Although it makes sense from Stripe's perspective to separate the resources for Accounts and AccountLinks, as a user, I see no additional benefit of separating the API calls as there is no additional step from my end between them.

   As can be seen from the sample server code generated by Stripe, the only thing in between the API calls is storing the account ID in the session, which can be done after the single combined API call as well, before redirection.